Last Updated on July 29, 2021 by Nancy Carteron, MD, FACR

 How severe hepatitis is depends on many factors, including the cause of the liver damage and any illnesses you have.
 Hepatitis A, for example, is usually short-term and does not lead to chronic liver problems

 Hepatitis A Symptoms:

-Not all people infected with hepatitis A virus will have symptoms, but most adults infected with hepatitis A usually develop some symptoms.
+Not all people who contract hepatitis A virus will have symptoms, but most adults who contract hepatitis A usually develop some symptoms.

 Children under 6 years of age often have no symptoms, and, in general, children will have milder symptoms than adults (some will experience diarrhea).

 Symptoms may occur 15 to 50 days from the time you first come in contact with the hepatitis A virus; the average is 28 days.

 When you first contract the hepatitis A virus it is called an acute infection.
 Symptoms may include: